turbot/steampipe-plugin-oci/docs/tables/oci_certificates_management_ca_bundle.md

+---
+title: "Steampipe Table: oci_certificates_management_ca_bundle - Query OCI Certificate Management CA Bundles using SQL"
+description: "Allows users to query Certificate Management CA Bundles in Oracle Cloud Infrastructure (OCI)."
+---

-# Table: oci_certificates_management_ca_bundle
+# Table: oci_certificates_management_ca_bundle - Query OCI Certificate Management CA Bundles using SQL

-OCI Certificate Management is a service provided by Oracle Cloud Infrastructure (OCI) that enables you to manage and secure your SSL/TLS certificates.
-The OCI Certificate Management CA bundle, also known as the Root CA Bundle, is a collection of trusted root certificates provided by OCI.
-These certificates are used to validate the trustworthiness of SSL/TLS certificates issued by certificate authorities supported by OCI Certificate Management.
+Oracle Cloud Infrastructure (OCI) Certificate Management is a feature that allows you to manage and deploy SSL/TLS certificates.
+It provides a centralized way to manage certificates, ensuring secure and encrypted communication between the client and the server.
+OCI Certificate Management helps in maintaining the trust and integrity of your applications and infrastructure.

+## Table Usage Guide

+The `oci_certificates_management_ca_bundle` table provides insights into Certificate Management CA Bundles within OCI.
+As a Security Engineer, explore bundle-specific details through this table, including certificate data, validity, and associated metadata.
+Utilize it to uncover information about certificate bundles, such as those with expired certificates, the trust relationships between certificates, and the verification of trust policies.

 ## Examples

 ### Basic info
+Explore which certificates are active or inactive by analyzing their lifecycle state and details.
+This can help you understand the status and creation time of certificates for better management and timely renewal.

 ```sql
 select